The one true God is the source of all life and all love. He is good, all-powerful, and intimately connected with

 celebration of our communion — our common union with Christ and each other.
 In the church, God raises up

-the offices of Apostle, Evangelist, Prophet, Pastor, and Teacher to equip the saints for the work of the ministry.
+the offices of Apostle, Evangelist, Prophet, Pastor, and Teacher to equip the saints for the maturing function of

 The present realm we see in the “here and now” is only here now.
 We are eternal beings, invited to live forever